-Maintenance carried out intended to assess and/or to mitigate degradation and reduce the probability of failure of an object.
+Measures carried out intended to assess and/or to mitigate degradation and reduce the probability of failure of an object.

-This is a method designed to acquire information about the condition of individual machines in order to identify the appropriate maintenance action at an optimal time.
-Accordingly, condition-based maintenance requires the means to retrieve information about the condition of a machine.
+This is a method designed to acquire information about the condition of individual machines in order to identify the appropriate measure at an optimal time.
+Accordingly, condition-based measures requires the means to retrieve information about the condition of a machine.
 This usually involves various types of measurement techniques such as vibration measurement, thermography, ultrasonic measurement and oil analysis.

 Refers to preventive measures performed according to calendar schedule or operating time, e.g. the replacement of oil, belts, clutch discs and other wear parts.
 The term also includes scheduled overhauls where machinery and components are taken apart for inspection.

-According to the standard, predictive maintenance involves identifying a fault during its development period.
+According to the standard, predictive measures involves identifying a fault during its development period.
 It is a form of condition-based maintenance.
 With today’s technology, there is usually some kind of smart monitoring system that analyzes and processes the measurement data.
 This makes it easier to e.g. determine when it’s time to replace a bearing or the oil in a unit.